cloudposse/packages/README.md

-tfmask                    0.3.0      Terraform utility to mask select output from `terraform plan` and `terraform apply` trivy                     0.6.0      A Simple and Comprehensive Vulnerability Scanner for Containers, Suitable for CI variant                   0.36.4     Variant is a Universal CLI tool that works like a task runner vault                     1.4.0      Hashicorp vault venona                    0.31.1     Codefresh runtime-environment agent vert                      0.1.0      Simple CLI for comparing two or more versions
+tfmask                    0.3.0      Terraform utility to mask select output from `terraform plan` and `terraform apply` trivy                     0.6.0      A Simple and Comprehensive Vulnerability Scanner for Containers, Suitable for CI variant                   0.36.4     Variant is a Universal CLI tool that works like a task runner variant2                  0.24.0     Variant is a Universal CLI tool that works like a task runner vault                     1.4.0      Hashicorp vault venona                    0.31.1     Codefresh runtime-environment agent vert                      0.1.0      Simple CLI for comparing two or more versions